 A 2-year commitment provides up to $50,000 in loan repayment.

-The Montana Rural Physician Incentive Program (MRPIP) provides loan repayments for physicians who work in areas which have been determined to have a shortage.
+The Montana Rural Physician Incentive Program (MRPIP) provides loan repayments for physicians who work in areas that have been determined to have a shortage.

 Montana uses a graduated payment system.
 You will receive loan repayment starting at 6 months of practicing, up to 5 years.
 Each 6-month increment will receive an incentive, which will gradually increase the longer you commit.

-With the Nebraska Loan Repayment program, Primary Health Care Professionals have the opportunity to receive loan repayment if you practice in an area with a physician shortage.
+With the Nebraska Loan Repayment Program, Primary Health Care Professionals have the opportunity to receive loan repayment if they practice in an area with a physician shortage.